NEW HORIZONS - BUILD-A-PLANE

 • Completing the aircraft – achieving a goal to be proud of and excited about

-• Promoting the school – very few schools can boast of such an exciting lesson plan
+• Promoting the organising group – very few schools for example can boast of such an exciting lesson plan

-Unlike some other great projects that last forever New Horizons is designed to grow from a van load of boxes to a ready to fly aircraft in the period of a school year.
-Students working on the project will see it through from start to finish, not just dip in to a never ending task that was started before they can remember and won’t be completed until after they have left school.
-We see the project as a part of the curriculum, not just an after-school activity.
+Unlike some other great projects that last forever New Horizons is designed to grow from a van load of boxes to a ready to fly aircraft in the period of an academic year.
+Those working on the project will see it through from start to finish, not just dip in to a never ending task that was started before they can remember and won’t be completed until after they have moved on.
+We see the project as a part of the curriculum, not just an additional activity.